Want to try it for yourself?

 Which Open Source License is Best?

 Selecting an open source license type depends largely on the intention of the licensor or developer for use of the software.
-Here are some considerations to keep in mind:
+Here are some considerations to keep in mind during license comparison:

 Open Source License Control